 Today the amphitheatres have been replaced by stadiums, where football players clash instead of gladiators.
 However, there are not many stadiums that manage to exceed the ancient capacity of the Colosseum.

-What is the biggest stadium in the world?
-Which structure can hold the greatest number of spectators?
+Here it is a ranking of the top 10 biggest stadium in the world.
+This ranking is made by considering the structures that can hold the greatest number of spectators.

 Rungrado May Day Stadium - The biggest stadium in the world is where you do not expect it - North Korea, in Pyongyang.
 Firmly at the top of the table with its 150,000 seats, it was inaugurated in 1989.
 More than football - although hosting some North Korean national games - the stadium is dedicated to mass performances organised by the regime.
 In recent years, the largest stadium in the world has undergone restoration work, with a significant reduction in seating capacity.